JangyunK/Practice-C-/README.md

-# This repository is for posting C++ code practice.
+y is for posting C++ code practice.